 Countries with a greater number of GDI should revamp their policies and address gender inequalities in their countries by sectors – Agriculture, Health, Education, Business, Political, Human rights and etc. Some argue that the domestic needs of the rural population are underrepresented in social, political and economic policies before and after 1995.

-Others argue for uniformity in equal protections of women’s economic development under the law – and more enforcements are required for a progressive construct.
+Others argue for uniformity in equal protection of women’s economic development under the law – and more enforcement are required for a progressive construct.
 Both arguments point at the lack of accountability on either part on their failure to act decisively in the protection of women’s rights.

 What is required in capacity building for empowering the futures of African Women?

 - Improve access to Land ownership & Equitable Financial Services for Women Farmers – Countries with the highest ranking of Hunger Index also holds the largest cases of gender inequalities.
 Women Farmers in Developing countries accounts for over 80% of farmers and yet less than 30% land ownership.
 Empowering women farmers provides a great opportunity to subvert poverty in Africa.
 They need training and refined agricultural policies that protect them.
 They need access to land ownership, legal support, and access to equitable financial resources to fund their purchase.

 - Increase access to Education and Job Training.
 Many of the reasons why some countries still struggle with fully enacting gender equality and women empowerment has to do with their an ineffectiveness in access to education and job training.
 Countries need to improve and increase women’s access to sustainable education and job training programs.
 If 2/3 of the world’s illiterate are women – more action is required to support them.